Dionne quintuplets: In popular culture

 E.L.
-Doctorow references the quintuplets in his novel World's Fair (1985) in a chapter 2 passage "I don't trust that doctor", she said of the physician attending the Dionne quintuplets.
+Doctorow references the quintuplets in his novel World's Fair (1985) in a chapter 2 passage: "I don't trust that doctor", she said of the physician attending the Dionne quintuplets.
 "He likes the limelight too much."

 Shelley Wood's novel about the sisters, The Quintland Sisters, was published on March 5, 2019.
 It is a fictionalized account of the sisters' story from the point of view of one of the midwives' assistants.

-Disney: Pluto's Quin-Puplets (1937) – the first animated short officially starring Pluto – was cleverly created in the wake of the 1930s craze kicked up by the celebrated Dionne quintuplets: Pluto and Fifi are seen as "Mr. And Mrs. Pluto", the parents of five mischievous mini-Plutos.
+Disney: Pluto's Quin-Puplets (1937) – the first animated short officially starring Pluto – was cleverly created in the wake of the 1930s craze for the quintuplets: Pluto and Fifi are seen as "Mr. And Mrs. Pluto", the parents of five mischievous mini-Plutos.